lpawlak1/data_structures/readme.md

   : public container
 ```

-interface for structures which uses arrays as base
+Interface for structures which uses arrays as base.

 ## Summary